 Relevant curriculum policies and practices are developed within this framework.
 A system of regular review of practice will contribute to ongoing improvements for the benefit of the children at the service.

 Review

 Review annually or when there is a significant change in the area of the policy topic.

 Authorised:

 Date:

 Review Date:

-Consultation Undertaken:
+Consultation Undertaken: Storypark, notice board foyer and staffroom and emailed to RCC Board

 Appendix A